minprog/uva-prog-ai/20 Problem sets/70 NameSurfer (part 2)/10 NameSurfer.md

-This week we will start by finishing the Name Surfer assignment by completing the last milestone. *If you have not yet completed Milestone 4, make sure to finish that first!* The assignment is still listed in the archive under `Week 6`.
+This week we will start by finishing the Name Surfer assignment by completing the last milestone. *If you have not yet completed Milestone 4, make sure to finish that first!* [A link to last week](https://progki.mprog.nl/psets/namesurfer)

 ### Milestone 5: Complete the implementation of NameSurferGraph class